 While attending law school, Ms. Gruber was an articles editor of the SMU Law Review Association.

-Ms. Gruber was recognized as a 2017 Texas “Rising Star” in the area of Real Estate by Super Lawyers magazine.
+Ms. Gruber was recognized as a 2017 and 2018 Texas “Rising Star” in the area of Real Estate by Super Lawyers magazine.

 Southern Methodist University School of Law, J.D.
 (2004) cum laude, Order of the Coif